osuosl/vagrant-ganeti/README.md

 * node2 (drbd) = 33.33.34.12
 * node3 (drbd) = 33.33.34.13

+Additionally, I have setup several VM DNS names in the `/etc/hosts` of each node that you can use:

+* instance1.example.org
+* instance2.example.org
+* instance3.example.org
+* instance4.example.org

 It might be helpful to add the following to your `/etc/hosts` so its easier to use in GWM.